Grafik im Flat People Design mit einem Mann, einer Stoppuhr und Münzen.

 What is DSO and why is it important?

-DSO stands for Days Sales Outstanding and measures the average number of days a company takes to receive payment for its sales.
-It is calculated using the following formula:
+DSO (Days Sales Outstanding) measures the average number of days it takes for a company to receive payment after a sale.
+It’s calculated using this formula:

-Accounts Receivable : Revenue for the Period x Number of Days in the Period
+Accounts Receivable ÷ Revenue for the Period × Number of Days in the Period

-This metric provides insights into the efficiency of receivables management and helps identify potential cash flow issues early.
-A high DSO can indicate poor customer payment habits or inefficient internal processes.
-A low DSO suggests effective receivables collection.
+This metric offers valuable insights into the efficiency of receivables management and helps identify potential cash flow issues early on.
+A high DSO can point to late-paying customers or inefficient internal processes, while a low DSO suggests effective payment collection.

 Why reduce DSO?

-• Improved cash flow: A low DSO means your company gets cash faster, enhancing liquidity and enabling better responses to financial challenges.
+• Improved cash flow: A low DSO means faster access to cash, improving liquidity and allowing you to respond better to financial challenges.

-• Reduced financing costs: Relying less on external financing to cover liquidity gaps can reduce financing costs.
+• Reduced financing costs: Less reliance on external financing means lower interest and borrowing costs.

-• Fewer bad debts: Stricter receivables management reduces the risk of bad debts and improves your company's credit rating.
+• Fewer bad debts: Tighter receivables management helps reduce the risk of defaults and improves your company’s credit rating.

 6 Strategies to reduce DSO